-Should the company file for bankruptcy, it wouldn't necessarily mean that the brand would be gone forevermore, but it would help the company shed unprofitable stores and recapitalize the business.
+This filing for bankruptcy doesn't necessarily mean that the brand would be gone forevermore, but it would help the company shed unprofitable stores and recapitalize the business.

 In essence, the store wouldn't disappear everywhere, but a great majority of its physical footprint would be gone.